Learn About Denial of Unemployment Benefits in South Carolina

 Once the hearing officer reaches a decision, you will be notified via mail.
 All parties will receive a notification detailing the final decision, and if you are denied unemployment again, you can file another appeal with the Appellate Panel.
 You must do this within 10 days of receiving a decision from the administrative hearing officer.

-Wrongful Termination Laws in South Carolina
+Learn About Wrongful Termination Laws in South Carolina

 Wrongful termination in South Carolina occurs when an employee is terminated for reasons prohibited by state or federal laws.
 Employers must follow laws regarding employment and termination, and if they fail to adhere to these laws, legal action could be taken against them.